-Nowadays, with UPS, FedEx and other overnight carriers, there is no restriction on where an artist lives.
+In today’s world with the Internet and overnight carriers, there is no restriction on where an artist lives.
 We are currently working with artists all over the world!

-How long have some of artists been on board?
+How long have some of artists been with ALI?

 What are the names of some of the artists you presently represent?